Bylaws of BlueRibbon Coalition, Inc.

 Section 1.
 OFFICERS.
 The officers of the Coalition shall consist of President, Vice-President, Secretary, and Treasurer.
 The officers shall be elected by the Board.
 The officers shall assume their respective offices on the first day of the fiscal year following their election.

 Section 2.
 BOARD OF DIRECTORS.
-The Board shall consist of no less than eleven (11) or more than thirteen (13) Directors.
+The Board shall consist of no less than seven (7) Directors.
 Each Director shall hold office for three years or until a successor is duly elected.
 Terms of Directors shall be staggered.
 BOD members shall be members in good standing of the organization to be on the Board of Directors.

 Section 3.
 ELECTIONS.
 All new Directors shall be elected at the annual meeting in the following manner: